Hunting for Dark Matter and New Physics with GECCO: The Galactic Explorer with a Coded Aperture Mask Compton Telescope

 \section{The Galactic Explorer with a Coded Aperture Mask Compton Telescope}

-The Galactic Explorer with a Coded Aperture Mask Compton Telescope (GECCO) is a novel concept for a next-generation $\gamma$-ray telescope that will cover the hard x-ray to soft $\gamma$-ray region, and is currently being considered for a future NASA Explorer mission.

-GECCO will conduct high-sensitivity measurements of the cosmic $\gamma$-radiation in the energy range from $100\, \mathrm{keV}$ to $\sim 10\, \mathrm{MeV}$ and create intensity maps with high spectral and spatial resolution, with a focus on the separation of diffuse and point-source components.
-As we show in this study, such observational capabilities will be of paramount important in e.g. disentangling astrophysical and dark matter explanations of emission from the Galactic Center and potentially providing a key to discovering as-of-yet unexplored dark matter candidates.
+The Galactic Explorer with a Coded Aperture Mask Compton Telescope (GECCO) is a novel concept for a next-generation $\gamma$-ray telescope that will cover the hard x-ray to soft $\gamma$-ray region, and is currently being considered for a future NASA Mid-Size Explorer (MIDEX) class mission \cite{gecco1, Orlando:2021get}.
+GECCO will conduct high-sensitivity measurements of the cosmic $\gamma$-radiation in the energy range from 50 keV to $\sim10$ MeV and create intensity maps with high spectral and spatial resolution, with a focus on the separation of diffuse and point-source components.
+Its science objectives are focused on understanding the nature, composition and fine structure of the inner Galaxy, on the discernment of the origin of the positron annihilation 511 keV line, identification and precise localization of gravitational wave and neutrino events, and on the resolution of the Galactic chemical evolution and sites of explosive elements synthesis by precise measurements of nuclear lines topography.
+As we show in this study, GECCO’s observational capabilities will be of paramount importance for e.g. disentangling astrophysical and dark matter explanations of emission from the Galactic Center and potentially providing a key to discovering as-of-yet unexplored dark matter candidates \cite{gecco_loi, Orlando:2021get}.

-The instrument is based on a novel CdZnTe Imaging calorimeter and a deployable coded aperture mask.
-It utilizes a heavy-scintillator shield and plastic scintillator anti-coincidence detectors.
-The unique feature of GECCO is that it combines the advantages of two techniques -- the high-angular resolution possible with coded mask imaging and a Compton telescope mode providing high sensitivity measurements of diffuse radiation.
-With this combined ``mask + Compton'' operation GECCO will separate diffuse and point-sources components in the Galactic Center radiation with high sensitivity.
-GECCO will be operating mainly in pointing mode, focusing on the Galactic Center and other regions of interest.
-The observatory can be quickly re-pointed to any other region when alarmed.